csware/si/README.md

    - For debugging: Please not that the Shibboleth attributes passed to Tomcat don't show up when iterating over the request variables.
 They need to be explicitly named (e.g., `uid` or `Shib-Identity-Provider`).
 - For building the whole package you need [maven](https://maven.apache.org/) (also often available as a package on *nix systems)
 - For running the cron task regularly with the predefined script `submissiondir/runtests.sh` you need the `lockfile` tool (usually part of the `procmail` package on *nix systems)
+- For using Docker-based tests you need to install Docker

 ### Database
 - Decide what user and password to use (for production use a dedicated user is recommended)